Swamiji TV

 Every soul is pure

-"Every soul is pure, but coated by that destiny.
-And that's destiny, what we are creating."
+"Every soul is coated by karma.
+The soul is pure, but coated by that destiny.
+And that destiny is what we are creating."

 Filming location: Strilky, Czech Republic